For SEOs, content strategists, and agencies who need a structured content plan

 The most common questions about the Topical Map Editor.

 A Standalone page has its own canonical URL and lives as an independent page in the sitemap.
 A Section has no URL — it is a heading and content block inside a parent page.
 A Hub is a standalone page that also acts as a navigation centre for its child pages — it contains a summary section for each child and links out to all of them.
-A node can be both a Section (summarised on its parent) and a Standalone (also has its own page).
+A node can be both a Section (summarised on its parent hub page) and a Standalone (also has its own full page).

 Yes.
 The editor is designed to be the final step after AI topic expansion.
 Generate your candidate topics with ChatGPT, Claude, or any pipeline, format the output as the node/edge JSON, load it into the editor, and use the visual interface to merge duplicates, classify pages, assign URLs, mark hubs, and produce the final map.
+The same applies to concept maps — generate entity relationships with AI and refine them visually in the editor.

 The Map Editor is for planning — build the architecture before you publish.
 The Drift Analyzer is for monitoring — crawl your site after publishing to see which pages have drifted away from the plan.
 Together they cover the full content authority lifecycle: plan → publish → monitor → fix → re-plan.